-Augusta Health offers a state of the art Vascular Suite that combines a full operating room and the most advanced angiography and imaging equipment, so that both surgical and radiological vascular procedures can be done at the same time.
+Vascular medicine treats diseases affecting the arteries and veins that carry blood throughout the body.
+Augusta Health offers a state-of-the-art Vascular Suite that combines a full operating room and the most advanced angiography and imaging equipment, so that both surgical and radiological vascular procedures can be done at the same time.

-The suite provides sophisticated anesthesia equipment, state of the art surgical lighting, a floating angiography table for smoother patient mobility, integrated radiology imaging with ceiling mounted digital imaging for high quality images, and computerized documentation.
+- Integrated radiology imaging with ceiling mounted digital imaging for high quality images, and computerized documentation

-- Carotid Angiography: Examines the arteries in neck that lead to the brain.
+- Carotid Angiography – Examines the arteries in the neck that lead to the brain.

-- Upper and Lower extremity angiography: examines the arteries/veins in the extremities either arms or legs.
+- Upper and Lower Extremity Angiograph – Examines the arteries/veins in the extremities either arms or legs.

 - Arterial/Venous Fistulogram – Examines the vessels of patients, who are having or need dialysis.

 - Intravascular Stenting – Uses a metal stent (tube) to hold the vessel open.

 - TPA (Tissue Plasminogen Activator Thrombolysis) – Infusion of drug to break up clots.